Central Argentine Railway: Origins

 In 1854, American engineer Allan Campbell sent a proposal to members of the government of the Argentine Confederation.
 Campbell wanted a study to be done on the construction of a possible railway line between cities of Rosario and Córdoba.
-The distance estimated was 247 mi (about 398 km) and the costs were in Argentine pesos (GBP 1 = $5).
-The study that had been done on the CAR revealed a cost of 4,000 pounds (currency of Great Britain) per mile built.
+The distance estimated was 247 mi (about 398 km) and the costs were in Argentine pesos (£1 = Arg$5).
+The study that had been done on the CAR revealed a cost of 4,000 sterling per mile built.

 The costs estimated by Campbell in the report were the following:

 In 1855, the CA was given permission to begin work on a railway line from Rosario to Córdoba.
 Another American, William Wheelwright, who had been involved in the Copiapó–Caldera line project in Chile, financed and supported the construction of the railroad.

 Construction

 In 1863, the government of Argentina granted the company, led by engineer William Wheelwright, a concession to build and operate a railway line between the cities of Rosario (a major port in southern Santa Fe, on the Paraná River) and Córdoba (a large city near the geographical center of Argentina, and the capital of the province of the same name).
 The grant included a clause to populate the lands along and around the railway that were given to the company by the national state.